 When a dog has hip dysplasia, the hip joint does not develop properly.
 The femoral head fits poorly in the acetabulum (or not at all) and there is laxity in the hip muscles.
-The joint is unstable, so the movement of the leg causes excess friction in the joint, leading to further deformity.
+Because the joint is unstable, movement of the leg causes excess friction in the joint, leading to further deformity.
 Over time, the cartilage in the joint wears down.
 The hip joint eventually develops osteoarthritis, including abnormal bony growths called osteophytes.
-The damage in the joint makes it gradually more difficult for the dog to move the leg without pain and restricted range of motion.
+The damage in the joint limits the dog's range of motion and makes it gradually more difficult for the dog to move the leg without pain.